 I don't know what all these acronyms stand for.
 Where can I find a list?

 Here is a list of our commonly used acronyms and abbreviations and their definitions.
 We will continually keep this list updated; however, if you find one not on the list, don’t hesitate to contact our admin staff.

-The AGENDA provides brief information on the items to be discussed, but for timing, you will be interested in the SCHEDULE which gives the order and a general time of when the items will be discussed in each of the three meetings.
+The AGENDA provides brief information on the items to be discussed.
+The SCHEDULE gives the order and a general time of when the items will be discussed in each of the three meetings.
 Sometimes the Chairperson of each meeting will announce that an issue will be taken at a specific time; usually called “time certain.”